 - Specify your preferred Spelman Hall suite numbers.

 - Submit a copy of your marriage certificate to the Undergraduate Student Housing Office by the deadline.

-If you are not married but will be before the fall semester begins, you may participate as long as you contact the Manager of Undergraduate Student Housing prior to the draw.
+If you are not married but will be before the fall semester begins, you may participate as long as you contact the Associate Director for Student Housing Occupancy Management prior to the draw.

 If you are not successful in the draw you can be wait-listed, but you are encouraged to look for private housing.